Originally published on December 3, 2019, updated on October 17, 2022

 There are more obvious signals as well.
 If your pages are loading slow and visitors are bouncing with one page visited, it’s a clear sign they aren’t happy with your website.
 If your platform only supports a single channel and doesn’t give modern customers the omnichannel experience they demand, it’s certainly time to consider a change.

-Like it or not, there are trends in web experiences.
+Like it or not, there are trends in web design and UI experiences.
 When your site falls short of the current design trends or the user experience visitors expect, it’s a signal that your company has fallen behind the change curve.
 That’s not a message you want to send.
 Most of the time it’s not enough to redesign your website, you need to start fresh.
-And if you are going to start fresh, it only makes sense to look at all your options and that includes replatforming.
+And if you are going to start fresh, it only makes sense to start with some resources on replatforming:

 Operational Signals to Consider eCommerce Replatforming

 There comes a point where system maintenance leaves the IT folks feeling like Sisyphus rolling the rock uphill only to have it come crashing back down on them.
-Every little tiny update takes ages, causes other problems with the platform, and over time there is less and less enthusiasm to install very necessary updates.
-What looks like a small update becomes ever more complicated when the integrations and plug-ins fail to integrate and operate after the update.
+Every little tiny update and coding takes ages, causes other problems with the platform backend, and over time there is less and less enthusiasm to install very necessary updates.
+What looks like a small code update becomes ever more complicated when the integrations and plug-ins fail to integrate and operate after the update.

 Are you missing out on the efficiencies of 3PL (third-party logistics) because your technology doesn’t easily integrate?
 If 3PL requires a host of manual tasks for order fulfillment, warehousing, and supply chain management you aren’t getting the most out of your 3PL or platform solution.

-If your IT structure is already overly complicated by patches and processes that have been cobbled together to maintain integration, it’s time to think about an eCommerce migration to a more suitable platform.
-It’s that level of complexity that has the CTO twitching and a smooth migration to a stable environment just might calm things down!
+If your IT infrastructure is already overly complicated by patches and processes that have been cobbled together to maintain integration, it’s time to think about an eCommerce migration from a legacy system to a more suitable platform.
+It’s that level of complexity that have the CTO and developers twitching, and a smooth migration to a stable environment just might calm things down!

-Finally, if your tech department spends more time chasing bugs than the Orkin Man, you know your eCommerce migration is long overdue.
+Finally, if your tech department spends more time chasing bugs than the Orkin Man, you know your eCommerce and tech stack migration is long overdue.